rajeshpavasi/Loan_Emi_process/README.md

 2. config/check the DB details
 3. update the composer

-steps to run the project:
+steps to run the project

-1.Run the migrations using artisan command(php artisan migrate) 2.seed the data using artisan command(php artisan db:seed)
+1. Run the migrations using artisan command(php artisan migrate)
+2. seed the data using artisan command(php artisan db:seed)
-3.run the project with 'php artisan serve' and open new CMD for 'npm run dev'
+3. run the project with 'php artisan serve' and open new CMD for 'npm run dev'

 login to the project:
  username: developer